MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-guidance.md

 This behavior is by design.
 The DNS records ("A" or PTR) are automatically updated during the next DHCP renewal request from the client.

-### Unwanted network adapter might be registered in DNS
+### Avoid registering unwanted network interface card in DNS

 If the network adapter is configured to register the connection address in DNS, then the DHCP/DNS client service registers the record in DNS.
 Unwanted network cards should be configured not to register the connection address in DNS.